Help & Support

 However, in 2017 Dr. David Dodick discussed Hemiplegic migraine in detail.
 He is a past president of the International Headache Society and Director of Headache Program at the Mayo Clinic.
 He is an extremely experienced headache specialist.
 If you missed his popular session you can preview the interview here.

 Our mission is to reduce the global burden of migraine through world-class education from leading experts.
-To do this, we travel to interview, film, edit, and produce these interviews.
-What is involved?
+To do this, we interview, film, edit, and produce these interviews.

 - Access to world-class headache specialists is provided for free during the event each year—there is no requirement to pay anything, ever, while the event is live.